Green cleaning services tips and advice to maintain the health and appeal of your urgent care facility at an affordable price.

-- Decreases the likelihood of complications due to negative patient reactions to toxic cleaning chemicals.
+- Decreases the likelihood of complications due to adverse patient reactions to toxic cleaning chemicals.

 Outside of proactive sanitation practices, such as a patients access to soap and water, hand sanitizer, and clean towels, additional policies should be established to maintain the health and wellbeing of your office as a whole.

 - HEPA filtered HVAC systems are ideal for controlling the indoor air quality of the facility, so make sure to have the filters checked and replaced routinely, especially in high-dust environments like the Central Valley.
-Additionally, have the ducts checked and cleaned twice a year, typically before the office switches over from cool to heat and back again.
+Additionally, have the ducts inspected and cleaned twice a year, typically before the office switches over from cold to heat and back again.

 - Outsource procedure room cleaning services to a certified vendor to alleviate urgent care staff pressures to balance room turnover with patient care.